Has Anyone Ever Written Anything for You?

-"Has Anyone Ever Written Anything for You?" is a song written by Stevie Nicks and Keith Olsen off the 1985 album Rock a Little.
-The song was also released as a single in 1986, peaking at No. 60 for two weeks on the Billboard Hot 100.
+"Has Anyone Ever Written Anything for You?" is a song recorded by the American singer/songwriter Stevie Nicks.
+Co-written by Nicks with Keith Olsen, it was released as the closing track on her third solo studio album Rock a Little (1985).
+The song was released as the album's third single on May 12, 1986, peaking at No. 60 for two weeks on the Billboard Hot 100.

 Background

 During the VH1 Storytellers series, Nicks explained that "Has Anyone Ever Written Anything for You?" was written about the death of Joe Walsh's three-year-old daughter, Emma Kristen, who was killed in an automobile accident on her way to nursery school.
 Walsh had previously dedicated "Song for Emma" to her on his 1974 album So What.
 Nicks and Walsh were traveling in Colorado when he recounted some of the memories he had with Emma, which Nicks discussed in the liner notes of her Timespace: The Best of Stevie Nicks compilation album in 1991.

 I had been complaining about a lot of things...and he decided to make me aware of how unimportant my problems were.
 So he told me that he had taken this little girl to this magic park whenever he could, and the only thing she ever complained about was that she was too little to reach up to the drinking fountain.

 Walsh had brought Nicks to the park, which had a small drinking fountain dedicated to Emma and "all others who were too small to get a drink".
-Once Nicks returned to Phoenix, she sat down at her Bösendorfer grand piano and wrote the song in roughly five minutes.
+Once Nicks returned to her home in Phoenix, she sat down at her Bösendorfer grand piano and wrote the song in roughly five minutes.
 Nicks said that the "priest of nothing" lyric referred to Walsh "and all the rock stars in the world I know" who were "legends" despite not exerting a lot of effort in their craft.

 The song was developed further with Keith Olsen during the Rock a Little recording sessions.
 Olsen had suggested that they add a bridge and a key change, which he composed on a Kurzweil keyboard in Nicks' house.
 Nicks approved of this idea and developed a vocal melody to accompany it.